zspitz/dlr/docs/dlr-spec-hosting/api-references.md

 GetVariableHandle is useful when the ScriptScope is remote so that you get back an ObjectHandle referring to the value.

-GetVariable&lt;T&gt; uses language-specific (based on the default language in the Engine property) conversions.
+GetVariable\<T\> uses language-specific (based on the default language in the Engine property) conversions.
 These may be implicit only, or include explicit conversions too.
 This method throws a NotSupportedException if the engine cannot perform the requested type conversion.
 If there is no associated engine, this method essentially just casts to T, which could throw an ArgumentException.

-If you need an explicit conversion to T, you can use scope.Engine.Operations.ExplicitConvertTo&lt;T&gt;.
+If you need an explicit conversion to T, you can use scope.Engine.Operations.ExplicitConvertTo\<T\>.

 <h3 id="setvariable-methods">4.2.3 SetVariable Methods</h3>